chloelachance-soulard/COMP3005_ProjectV2/README.md

 Setup instructions:

 In pgadmin 4, create a new database (right click on databases and select create, name it Project2 and create the table using the DDL.sql file found in the SQL folder (copy/paste contents of DDL.sql into query tool))
-Now populate the database using the the database using the DML.sql file found in the SQL folder Open IntelliJ and create a new project
+Now populate the database using the DML.sql file found in the SQL folder Open IntelliJ and create a new project
 Select maven and click next
 Name your project and create it.